Community Fibre vs BT broadband

 Community Fibre are cheaper than BT, with their prices currently coming in almost half the price of equivalent BT deals.

-In contrast, over the length of the 24-month contract BT broadband costs out a lot more.
-Yet, for this, customers can choose to bundle extra services including a more flexible home phone line and a flexible way to access Sky premium TV content.
+For the extra money though, BT customers can choose to bundle extra services including a more flexible home phone line and a flexible way to access Sky premium TV content through NOW Memberships.

-However, Community Fibre also win points in the price category for their approach to out of contract price rises, which they've decided to cap at just £2 extra.
-BT's out of contract prices are likely to increase more than this.
+However, Community Fibre also win points in the price category for their approach to out of contract price rises, which they've decided to cap at just £4 extra, and customers who sign up before 4th November 2024 won't receive any mid-contract price hikes during their term.

 For households struggling with their bills during the cost of living crisis both Community Fibre and BT offer social broadband tariffs.
 Yet again, Community Fibre is much cheaper costing just £12.50 per month compared to BT's lowest price tariff at £15.

-Overall, for the cheapest broadband Community Fibre are the easy choice over BT where they're available.
+Overall, for the cheapest broadband Community Fibre are the easy choice over BT if they're available in your area.

-Winner: Community Fibre offer cheaper prices for equivalent full fibre deals than BT, although BT offers more extras like the BT TV service.
+Winner: Community Fibre offer cheaper prices for equivalent full fibre deals than BT, although BT offers more extras like the EE TV service.

 Both Community Fibre and BT offer a range of broadband deals, with Community Fibre offering dedicated full fibre and BT still supporting older fibre to the cabinet options, as well as their own selection of full fibre packages.